dapphub/dapptools/README.md

 command line program can run unit tests, interactively debug contracts while showing the Solidity source, or run arbitrary EVM code.

+*This software is alpha quality.* It is not yet a complete EVM (especially the precompiled contracts are missing).
+Testing against the Ethereum Foundation's reference test suite is begun but not completed.

 ## Installing

 If you don't want to compile anything, and you're on Linux, you can